cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Hash values of external files, which are not loaded into the internal editor, can be calculated for files of any size.

+- SMIME FlashVideo-Bug
+  > Error description:
+    Flashvideos of the type ".flv" are opened with the CrypTool player for flash animations after CrypTool was started and a flash animation (like  S/MIME or Rijndael) was opened.
+  > Solution:
+    Manual definition of the correct player.
+Therefore right-click on a ".flv" file and choose "Open with ...".
+Now select the desired player using the shown list and set the checkbox at the bottom ("Always use the selected program to open this kind of file").
+Afterwards click "OK" and from now on ".flv" files will be opened with the correct player.

 - The self-contained program AES-Tool can create self-extracting programs.
 So you can encrypt any file with the AES algorithm.